Constant payoff in zero-sum stochastic games: Introduction

-The paper is divided as follows.
+The remainder of the paper is divided as follows.
 Section \ref{main} presents the model and main result.
 Section \ref{section_WP} is devoted to the proof of the weak constant payoff property.
-Section \ref{section_SP} proves the strong property.
-Section \ref{section_annexe} is devoted to some remarks and extensions.
+Section \ref{section_SP} proves the strong constant payoff property.
+Section \ref{section_annexe} gives some examples and remarks.